yogeshhegde/processor-sdk-doc/source/linux/Examples_and_Demos/Application_Demos/Integrated_Cockpit.rst

 For running the demo, you have to boot the board in demo mode.

-- Copy the uenv.txt.cockpit as uenv.txt in *boot* partition of SD card
+- Copy the uenv.txt.cockpit_demo as uenv.txt in *boot* partition of SD card
 - **Optional:** By default, the cockpit demo is configured to emulate CAN messages internally.
 To run the cockpit demo in external CAN configuration, change the firmware in the *rootfs* partition of SD card